‘Alaskan Bush People’ Star Bear Brown And Girlfriend Raiven Adams Break Up Again

 It’s not clear what the living arrangement will be now that the pair are broken up, including whether Raiven had moved out of the house they shared.

-Raiven’s latest message announcing their breakup looks very similar to the first post she shared during their initial breakup, which said that she and Bear had “decided to stay friends” and musing that sometimes people are meant to be in each other’s lives, just “not in the way they thought.”
+Raiven’s latest message announcing their breakup looks very similar to the first post she shared during their initial breakup.
+That one said that she and Bear had “decided to stay friends” and mused that sometimes people are meant to be in each other’s lives, just “not in the way they thought.”

 InTouch Weekly added that there may have already been some signs that the couple was headed toward another breakup.
 A little more than a week before they announced the latest split, Bear took to Instagram to share a quote from Martin Luther King Jr. about standing tall in the face of adversity, a message that seemed to hint at some troubles.